is4302-group/one-zero/README.md

 - stake platform token on long and short options
 - automatic payout when option expires

-## Contracts

-- CommissionToken.sol
-  - for tracking ownership of shares of the commissions
-  - lazily compute and claim commissions
-- Market.sol
-  - is the main contract (as much as possible, most of the logic is in storage.sol cause when we need to document the transition to optimised architecture, we can say that the storage.sol logic will all be performed off-chain) dummy code for retrieval of outcome from oracle also included
-- Storage.sol
-  - will store all the binary options and information required to track stakers, users' participated options etc

 ## Usage

 - Compile the contracts